OpenEvalProject/evals/manuscripts/elife-99340/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/99340/elife-99340-fig6-v1.jpg)

-**Figure 6.:** i values (Y-axis, log scale) against sample sizes (n), X-axis across different shape parameter *k’s.The Y axis presents the i values under different sample sizes (n) of the X-axis in log scale.
+**Figure 6.:** The Y axis presents the i* values under different sample sizes (n) of the X-axis in log scale.
 Five shape parameters (k) of the gamma-Poisson model are used.
-In the literatures on the evolution of mutation rate, *k is usually greater than 1.
-The inset figure illustrates how i/ n (prevalence) would decrease with increasing sample sizes.
-The prevalence would approach the asymptotic line of [*] when logLA⋅Eun reaches 106.
+In the literatures on the evolution of mutation rate, k is usually greater than 1.
+The inset figure illustrates how i*/ n (prevalence) would decrease with increasing sample sizes.
+The prevalence would approach the asymptotic line of [$logL_{A}⋅Eu$] when n reaches 106.
 In short, more CDNs (those with lower prevalence) will be discovered as n increases.
 Beyond n=106, there will be no gain.

 When n approaches 105, the number of CDNs will likely increase more than 10-fold as conjectured in Figure 7A.
 In that case, every patient would have, say, 5 CDNs that can be subjected to gene targeting.
 (The companion study shows that, at present, an average cancer patient would have fewer than one targetable CDN.)
 Before the project is realized, it is nevertheless possible to test some aspects of it using the GENIE data of targeted sequencing.
 Such screening for mutations in the roughly 700 canonical genes serves the purpose of diagnosis with n ranging between 10~17 thousands for the breast, lung and CNS cancers.
 Clearly, GENIE efforts did not engage in discovering new mutations although they would discover additional CDNs in the canonical genes.
 In the companion study, we demonstrate that the analysis of CDNs identifies a potential set of 1.6 times more driver genes than those detected by whole gene selection signal calls (Zhang et al., 2024).

 ![Figure 7.](https://cdn.elifesciences.org/articles/99340/elife-99340-fig7-v1.jpg)

 **Figure 7.:** (A) Schematic illustrating the impact of sample size expansion on the number of discovered CDNs.
-The two vertical lines show the cutoffs of i/*n at (3/1000) vs. (12/100,000).
-The Y axis shows that the potential number of sites would decrease with i/*n, which is a function of selective advantage.
+The two vertical lines show the cutoffs of i*/n at (3/1000) vs. (12/100,000).
+The Y axis shows that the potential number of sites would decrease with i*/n, which is a function of selective advantage.
 The area between the two cutoffs below the line represents the new CDNs to be discovered when n reaches 100,000.
 The power of n=100,000 is even larger if the distribution follows the blue dashed line.
 (B) The prevalence (i/n) of sites is well correlated between datasets of different n (TCGA with n<1000 and GENIE with generally tenfold higher), as it should be.
 Sites are displayed by color.
 ‘1-hit’: CDNs identified in GENIE but remain in singleton in TCGA, ‘2-hit’: CDNs identified in GENIE but present in doubleton in TCGA.
 ‘CDN both’: CDNs identified in both databases.
 (C–E) CDNs discovered in GENIE (n>9000) but absent in TCGA (n<1000).
 The newly discovered CDNs may fall in TCGA as 0–2 hit sites.
 The numbers in the middle column show the percentage of lower recurrence (non-CDN) sites in TCGA that are detected as CDNs in the GENIE database, which has much larger n’s.

 Figure 7A assumes that the prevalence, i/n, should not be much affected by n, but the cutoff for CDNs, i*/n, would decrease rapidly as n increases.
 (Figure 7B) shows that the i/n ratios indeed correspond well between TCGA and GENIE, which differ by 10–20-fold in sample size.
 Importantly, as predicted in Figure 6, the number of CDNs increases by three to fivefold (Figure 7C-E).
 Many of these newly discovered CDNs from GENIE are found in the A1 and A2 classes of TCGA while many more are found in the A0 class in TCGA.
 In conclusion, increasing n by one to two orders of magnitude would be the simplest means of finding all CDNs.